khushi02/summer-of-code/proposal-template.md

 I have been coding since the 6th grade and attending hackathons since the 9th grade.
 Through hackathons, I have built a variety of projects and experimented with different types of technology.
 The most advanced project I have built is Spectra, an augmented reality application for the Microsoft HoloLens.
 It uses the Face API from Microsoft Azure to teach a user how to comprehend and reciprocate emotions.
 This project was designed for people with Autism Spectrum Disorder -- to assist individuals and ease the pressure of everyday conversations.

 Because I am new to GitHub and the open-source community, I do not have a lot of projects on my GitHub profile.
-However, I have many projects on my Devpost: [Devpost Projects](https://devpost.com/k9wadhwa?ref_content=user-portfolio&ref_feature=portfolio&ref_medium=global-nav). https://tinyurl.com/khushidev (Just in case the embedded link does not work)
+However, I have many projects on my Devpost: [Devpost Projects](https://devpost.com/k9wadhwa?ref_content=user-portfolio&ref_feature=portfolio&ref_medium=global-nav). https://tinyurl.com/khushidev (Just in case the embedded link does not work).

 ## Other Experiences